palantus/mscp/README.md

 ## CORS

 You can enable CORS by setting ''allowedOrigins'' in ''setup.json'' to the domains that should be allowed.
 It supports regexps.

+## Access keys

+Access keys expire every 18 days by default, but can be extended by setting ''accessKeyExpirationDays'' in setup.json.